 Furious Rabies: Is identified by extreme behavioural changes.
 Usually, the infected animal will display extreme aggression and revert to attack mode at random times.

 Paralytic or “dumb” Rabies: It weakens the dog and is followed by extreme loss of coordination and then paralysis.

 If you suspect that you have been exposed to a rabid animal seek medical attention immediately.

 Wounds do not have to be large/bleed profusely to be considered as Type 3.
 A single drop of blood from the wound indicates a Type 3 exposure.
 For example, bat bites are usually only small, deep puncture wounds without overt bleeding.

 Type 2 exposures imply superficial scratches or nicks with no break in the skin or bleeding.

 When a dog has been exposed:

-If your dog has been vaccinated against the rabies virus, the disease shouldn’t affect him or her, however, if you think your dog has been exposed to rabies contact your vet immediately as additional boosters are advised.
+If your dog has been vaccinated against the virus, the disease shouldn’t affect him or her, however, if you think your dog has been exposed contact your vet immediately as additional boosters are advised.
 It’s important to note that getting a rabies vaccination for your dog is required by law.
 According to the South African Veterinary Association (SAVA), and Government Regulations, the rabies vaccination should be repeated every three years, provided they received their initial set of puppy vaccinations.
 However, discuss the rabies situation in your area with your veterinarian to determine the best vaccination protocol for your dog.
 Ask your vet about Nobivac® Rabies.

 For more on vaccinations for your dog, have a look at our article on vaccinations schedules for puppies by clicking here.